seo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agency

 Amazon is acquiring thousands of natural backlinks daily, while a new website has no business of acquiring more than a handful in a week.

-The best gauge of what might be a natural link velocity for your website is to look at the historical trend of your link velocity.
+The best gauge of what might be a natural link velocity for your website is to look at the historical link velocity trends of your website.

 You can certainly ramp up what was curated historically, but just not too quickly.